gordfisch/mymusesimple/README.md

 $ composer install

-The default is using the chrome webdriver we have put into joomla/bin
+We use the chrome webdriver we have put into joomla/bin

 Start it in the background like this